Trinity (nuclear test): Background

-Plutonium is a synthetic element with complicated physical, chemical and metallurgical properties.
-It is not found in nature in appreciable quantities.
-Until mid-1944, the only plutonium that had been isolated had been produced in cyclotrons in microgram amounts, whereas weapons required kilograms.
-In April 1944, physicist Emilio Segrè, the head of the Los Alamos Laboratory's P-5 (Radioactivity) Group, received the first sample of reactor-bred plutonium from the X-10 Graphite Reactor at Oak Ridge.
-He discovered that, in addition to the plutonium-239 isotope, it also contained significant amounts of plutonium-240.
-The Manhattan Project produced plutonium in nuclear reactors at the Hanford Engineer Works near Hanford, Washington.

-The longer the plutonium remained irradiated inside a reactor—necessary for high yields of the metal—the greater the content of the plutonium-240 isotope, which undergoes spontaneous fission at thousands of times the rate of plutonium-239.
-The extra neutrons it released meant that there was an unacceptably high probability that plutonium in a gun-type fission weapon would detonate too soon after a critical mass was formed, producing a "fizzle"—a nuclear explosion many times smaller than a full explosion.
-This meant that the Thin Man bomb design that the laboratory had developed would not work properly.
+Plutonium is a synthetic element with complicated properties about which little was known at first, as until 1944 it had been produced only in cyclotrons in very pure microgram amounts, whereas a weapon would require kilogram quantities bred in a reactor.
+In April 1944, Los Alamos physicist Emilio Segrè discovered that plutonium produced by the X-10 Graphite Reactor at Clinton Engineer Works contained plutonium-240 as an impurity.
+Plutonium-240 undergoes spontaneous fission at thousands of times the rate of plutonium-239, and the extra neutrons thereby released made it likely that plutonium in a gun-type fission weapon would detonate too soon after a critical mass was formed, producing a "fizzle"—a nuclear explosion many times smaller than a full explosion.
+The Thin Man design would therefore not work.

-The Laboratory turned to an alternative, albeit more technically difficult, design, an implosion-type nuclear weapon.
-In September 1943, mathematician John von Neumann had proposed a design in which a fissile core would be surrounded by two different high explosives that produced shock waves of different speeds.
+Project scientists then turned to a more technically difficult implosion design.
+In September 1943, mathematician John von Neumann had proposed surrounding a fissile "core" by two different high explosives which produced shock waves of different speeds.
 Alternating the faster- and slower-burning explosives in a carefully calculated configuration would produce a compressive wave upon their simultaneous detonation.
-This so-called "explosive lens" focused the shock waves inward with enough force to rapidly compress the plutonium core to several times its original density.
-This reduced the size of a critical mass, making it supercritical.
-It also activated a small neutron source at the center of the core, the initiator, which assured that the chain reaction began in earnest at the right moment.
-Such a complicated process required research and experimentation in engineering and hydrodynamics before a practical design could be developed.
-The entire Los Alamos Laboratory was reorganized in August 1944 to focus on the design of a workable implosion bomb.
+This so-called "explosive lens" focused the shock waves inward with sufficient force to rapidly compress the solid plutonium core to several times its original density.
+The increase in density caused the core – previously subcritical – to become supercritical.
+At the same time, the shock wave activated a small neutron source at the center of the core, thereby assuring that the chain reaction would begin in earnest immediately at the moment of compression.
+Such a complicated design required substantial research and experimentation in engineering and hydrodynamics, and in August 1944 the entire Los Alamos Laboratory was reorganized to focus on this work.